-The telecom infrastructure industry is under pressure to move faster than ever—but speed can’t come at the expense of quality, compliance, or cost.
-That’s why automation is becoming a strategic imperative.
+The telecom infrastructure industry is under pressure to move faster than ever—but speed cannot come at the expense of quality, compliance, or cost control.
+That tension is exactly why automation is becoming a strategic priority for infrastructure teams.

-In a recent episode of Let’s Get Digital with host Carrie Charles, Inorsa CEO and founder Sean Shahini broke down what AI can—and can’t—do for telecom teams today.
-The full conversation is worth watching for anyone managing deployments, documents, or data in the telecom space.
+In a recent episode of Let’s Get Digital with host Carrie Charles, Inorsa CEO and founder Sean Shahini breaks down what AI can—and can’t—do for telecom teams today.
+The full conversation is especially relevant for anyone responsible for deployment timelines, document-heavy workflows, or infrastructure data.

 Here are some key highlights.